AN ENGLISH CUBIST

 who were both from Islington in London.
 By the time the time William entered school, in October 1898, the family had moved to 4 Blanchard Road, E8, and at the time of the 1911 census they were living at 20 London Fields West Side, E8.|

 The streets in Hackney where the young William Roberts lived and went to school.
-His parents had married in the church at bottom right.
+His parents had married in the church at bottom right in 1890.
 In 197075 the Blackstone Estate was built where Blackstone Road and Blanchard Road used to be.

 |18981909||Attends Gayhurst Road School, E8.|